Campaign Builder 101 is the beginner’s guide to understanding the campaign builder in Keap Pro, Max, and Max Classic (formerly Infusionsoft).

-The campaign builder is powerful, and versatile, and using it is critical to maximizing what Infusionsoft (or Keap) do for your business.
+The campaign builder is powerful, and versatile, and using it is critical to maximizing what Keap does for your business.

-If you’re wondering where to go for more, you can browse the tools and features available in the campaign builder for free by checking out the articles in the Infusionsoft (and Keap) help center.
+If you’re wondering where to go for more, you can browse the tools and features available in the campaign builder for free by checking out the articles in the Keap help center.
 There are loads of them, and plenty of users have carved their own path this way.

 But if you’re the person using it – or you plan to be, and you’re looking for a more linear approach then check out the technical training in my three-part CB: Trilogy course.
 This course starts with the basics, and builds through to decision diamond branching, sequence settings, and advanced campaign configuration.

-Now, if you’re already comfortable with “how” the campaign builder works, and you want to spend more time on the strategy aspect, and focusing on where you’d use it in your business, then I recommend the LCM: Real Life course.
-This course is the bridge from Lifecycle Marketing theory to actually implementing those strategies.
+Now, if you’re already comfortable with “how” the campaign builder works, and you want to spend more time on the strategy aspect, or just need a place to ask questions when things go off the rails, then I recommend checking out the OG Membership.

 What do I build?